 All 50 states and the District of Columbia require petroleum engineers to have a license if they offer their services directly to the public.
 Licensed engineers are called professional engineers (PEs).
 Licensure generally has the following requirements:

 - A degree from an ABET-accredited engineering program

 - A passing score on the Fundamentals of Engineering (FE) exam

-- Relevant work experience, a minimum of 4 years
+- A minimum of 4 years of relevant work experience

 - A passing score on the Professional Engineering (PE) exam